bruits/maudit/website/content/docs/library.md

 RouteType::Dynamic => {
   // The `get_routes` method returns all the possible routes for this page, along with their parameters and properties.
   // It is very common for dynamic pages to be based on content, for instance a blog post page that has one route per blog post.
-  // As such, we create essentially a mini `RouteContext` through `DynamicRouteContext` that includes the content sources, so that the page can use them to generate its routes.
+  // As such, we create essentially a mini `PageContext` through `DynamicRouteContext` that includes the content sources, so that the page can use them to generate its routes.

+  // Every page of a route may share a reference to the same RouteContent and RouteAssets instance, as it can help with caching.
+  // However, it is not stricly necessary, and you may want to instead create a new instance of RouteAssets especially if you were to parallelize the building of pages. let mut page_assets = RouteAssets::new(&page_assets_options);
+  let content = RouteContent::new(&content_sources);

   let dynamic_ctx = DynamicRouteContext {
-      content: &PageContent::new(&content_sources),
+      content: &content,
+      assets: &mut page_assets,
   };

   let routes = route.get_routes(&dynamic_ctx);

-  // Every page can share a reference to the same PageContent instance, as it is just a view into the content sources. let content = PageContent::new(&content_sources);

   for dynamic_route in routes {
-      // However, since page assets is a mutable structure that tracks which assets have been used, we need a new instance for each route.
-      // This is especially relevant if we were to parallelize this loop in the future. let mut page_assets = PageAssets::new(&page_assets_options);

       // The dynamic route includes the parameters for this specific route. let params = &dynamic_route.0;

       // Here the context is created from a dynamic route, as the context has to include the route parameters and properties. let url = route.url(params);
-      let mut ctx = RouteContext::from_dynamic_route(
+      let mut ctx = PageContext::from_dynamic_route(
           &dynamic_route,
           &content,
           &mut page_assets,